starafar/tarubot/README.md

 - Automatic role grant to FC members vs. guests based on Lodestone FC membership data
 - And probably more.

+Have ideas?
+Open an enhancement issue and we can work on it.
+Or write it yourself (TypeScript), and submit a PR.

 ## Hosting the Bot

 TaruBot is intended to be self-hosted.